-Life’s a beach in San Diego!
-With so many gorgeous beaches to choose from, we’ve created a guide to tell you which stretches of sand to visit for everything from finding the finest sea shells and catching the best waves to where to take your dog to frolic, set up a campsite or go tide pooling and so much more!
-Read on for which beaches to hit with your kids this summer!
+Lucky for San Diegans, jaunts to the ocean are a year-round perk!
+With so many pristine beaches to visit, we’ve created a guide to tell you which stretches of sand are best for different adventures––from collecting the finest sea shells and catching the best waves to where to take Fido to frolic, or where to set up a campsite or go tide pooling.
+Read on for the details.

 Best Beach for Strolling & Collecting Shells: Frazee State Beach